-JLR engaged PwC to undertake an independent review (though not a formal audit) of a random sample of responses to check the integrity, coherence and efficiency of the inquiry process adopted by JLR.
-For this review, PwC chose a sample of 100 CMRT Questionnaire responses that JLR received in connection with the preparation of this CMR.
-Out of the 100 responses, 76 noted provision of parts containing one or more 3TG Minerals.
-The conclusions from PwC's review of the sample of CMRT Questionnaires for 2017 are summarized below:
+JLR engaged PwC to undertake an independent review (though not a formal audit) of a sample of responses (with a focus on higher spend suppliers) to check the integrity, coherence and efficiency of the inquiry process adopted by JLR.
+For this review, PwC were provided with a sample of 181 (compared to 125 for the reporting year 2018) of the CMRT Questionnaire responses that JLR received in connection with the preparation of this CMR.
+Out of 181 supplier, 156 supplier declared use of at least one 3TG mineral in manufacturing of the component supplied to JLR from their side.
+The conclusions from PwC's review of the sample of CMRT Questionnaires for 2019 are summarized below:

-- For 2017, 31 of the 76 (41%) JLR suppliers achieved "good visibility" of their supply chain, in comparison with 43 of 58 (74%) JLR suppliers for 2016 (the 2016 sample size was 75 CMRT Questionnaire responses, out of which 58 noted provision of parts containing one or more 3TG Minerals); "good visibility" is deemed to have been achieved if a supplier is able to obtain information from 75% or more of its supply chain, including the smelter name and location. - 62 of 76 (82%) of the suppliers using one or more 3TG minerals (compared to 47 of 58 (80%) in 2016) suppliers have implemented a Conflict Minerals policy.
-52 of the 76 (68%) of the suppliers using one or more 3TG minerals (compared to 38 of 58 (64%) in 2016) suppliers have conducted due diligence measures beyond responding to the RCOI. - Out of the 100 suppliers that were assessed in 2017, 76 supplier CMRT submissions reported 3TG.
-Of the 76 supplier CMRT submissions reporting 3TG, 67 (88%) provided a smelter list for tier 1 suppliers.
-Therefore 9 of the 76 did not provide a smelter list. - 55 JLR suppliers provided a smelter list in their submission indicating that the smelters they use are located in Covered Countries and are not on the Conflict Free Smelter Program list.
-With respect to some of these selected suppliers, JLR intends to undertake further due diligence - Across the 100 suppliers reviewed, two smelters were identified that are not certified, and also located in Covered Countries.
-Due to JLR's position in the supply chain, we are unable to verify specific facilities used by these suppliers to process the Conflict Minerals in our vehicles and products. - 24 JLR suppliers declared in their CMRT Questionnaire responses that they did not supply JLR with products containing 3TG Minerals.
+• For 2019, 87 of the 156 (56%) JLR suppliers declaring use of at least one 3TG Mineral have achieved "good visibility" of their supply chain, in comparison with 40 of 117 (34%) JLR suppliers for 2018; "good visibility" is deemed to have been achieved if a supplier is able to obtain information from 75% or more of its supply chain, including the smelter name and location.

+- 133 of 156 (85%) of the suppliers using one or more 3TG minerals (compared to 91 of 117 (78%) in 2018) suppliers have implemented a Conflict Minerals policy.
+113 of the 156 (72%) of the suppliers using one or more 3TG minerals (compared to 88 of 117 (75%) in 2018) suppliers have conducted due diligence measures beyond responding to the RCOI. - Out of the 181 suppliers that were assessed in 2019, 156 supplier CMRT submissions reported 3TG.
+Out of the 156 supplier CMRT submissions reporting 3TG, 137 (88%) provided a smelter list for tier 1 suppliers.
+Therefore 19 of the 156 did not provide a smelter list. - 81 JLR suppliers provided a smelter list in their submission indicating that the smelters they use are located in Covered Countries.
+48 of these suppliers use 3 smelters that are located in the Covered Countries and are not on the Responsible Minerals Assurance Programme list.
+With respect to some of these selected suppliers, JLR intends to undertake further due diligence. - Across the 181 suppliers reviewed, three smelters were identified that are not certified, and also located in Covered Countries.
+Due to JLR's position in the supply chain, we are unable to verify specific facilities used by these suppliers to process the Conflict Minerals in our vehicles and products. - 25 of 181 JLR suppliers declared in their CMRT Questionnaire responses that they did not supply JLR with products containing 3TG Minerals.